Quinhagak

 Climate change is causing the town to lose its land to erosion and melting permafrost.
 The frozen earth where the town sits is thawing as the planet warms.
 As it melts, the ground makes the houses, roads, and plumbing unstable.
 A storm washed away one of their major roads.
 The effects to their land could force the community to relocate.

-Commission: Telerama Magazine, Villa Albertine - The French Embassy of Culture
+Commission: Telerama Magazine and Villa Albertine - The French Embassy of Culture

 Project: Documentation of Quinhagak, Alaska